-The name of God does not appear once in the ten chapters of Esther.
+The name of God does not appear one time in this ten chapter book.
 But He's there.
 In Esther we see the hidden hand of God at work.

-You see, if things just "happen," then we're in big trouble.
-But if God is sovereignly involved in the very details of our lives, then we can live life with confidence and peace.
+If things just happen in this world, then we're in big trouble.
+Yet if God is sovereignly involved in the very details of our lives, then we can live life with confidence and peace.

 Esther doesn't explain God's sovereignty.
 It shows it to us in living color.
-By presenting a fifth century B.C. story, this book shows how God orchestrated world events to accomplish His good plan for His chosen people.
+By presenting a true fifth century BC story, this book shows how God orchestrated world events to accomplish something amazing, for His glory, the good of His people, and ultimately preparing the world for the arrival of His saving Son.

-This morning we'll be looking at episode #2.
-In Esther 2, God uses a story about a beauty contest to teach us three important lessons about Himself and His ways.
+This morning we'll be looking at the second episode.
+In Esther 2, God works through a beauty contest, of all things, to teach us three important lessons about Himself and His ways.
+First, let's consider what happened.
+Then let's consider what it says to us.

-I. Let's reflect on the story.
+I. Let's consider what happened.

-Allow me to resketch the setting.
-In 486 B.C.
-Xerxes became king of the known world, reigning from India to north Africa.
+In 486 BC Xerxes became king of the known world, reigning from India to north Africa (see 1:1).
 Three years later, this Persian ruler threw the first of several banquets mentioned in the book of Esther.
 It lasted 180 days, and during it Xerxes showed off his splendor.

 Then he threw another party, this one lasting seven days, for all the male inhabitants in the citadel of Susa.
 The alcohol flowed, and on day seven Xerxes made a decision he later regretted.
-He called for Vashti, his queen-wife, and requested she display her beauty for his drunken male audience.
-But she refused, so he banished her.
+He called for Vashti, his queen-wife, and requested she display her beauty for his male audience.

-Memucan, one of the king's counselors, had offered this advice to Xerxes: Get rid of Vashti, get another queen, and let the citizens of the empire know that the king won't tolerate such insubordination.
-Now we're ready for the second episode of Esther which involves five scenes.
+But she refused.
+That threw the king into a rage.
+Memucan, one of his counselors, offered this advice to Xerxes.
+Get rid of Vashti, get another queen, and let the citizens of the empire know that the king won't tolerate such insubordination.